MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/data-replication-intelligent-cloud.md

 ## Data migration from Dynamics GP

-When using the cloud migration for Dynamics GP 2018 R2, the following information is migrated from Dynamics GP to Business Central online:
+When using the cloud migration for Dynamics GP 2018 R2 or later, the following information is migrated from Dynamics GP to Business Central online:

 - Chart of Accounts master records as of the time of the migration